lucyferpt/Guard/README.md

 # Guard has launched!

-# Recommendations
+# Recommendations for Windows
-On O&OSU10 go to Actions > Apply recommended only and exit software. \n For HardenTools I recommend you open Advanced Features > & Select everything but CMD.
+On O&OSU10 go to Actions > Apply recommended only and exit software.
+For HardenTools I recommend you open Advanced Features > & Select everything but CMD.

 # What is Guard?